Code Diff since Baseline from within Visual Studio

 from m in Application.Methods

 Typically, developers write tests for testing automatically refactored and new code.
-Another useful option is to search for diff coupled with code coverage by tests ratio, like asking for methods where code was changed (i.e refactored methods) and where it is not actually properly covered by tests.
-Reviewing how diff are covered by tests is made easy thanks to the search facility: Search by Coverage of Changes
+Another useful option is to search for diff coupled with code coverage by tests ratio, like asking for methods where the code was changed (i.e. refactored methods) and where it is not actually properly covered by tests.
+Reviewing how code diffs are covered by tests is made easy thanks to the Search by Coverage of Changes function.

 The Dependency Matrix shows a red tick on a cell when the dependency represented has been changed since the baseline.

-Enjoy live code diffing in Visual Studio!▲▲ Go to Top ▲▲
+Enjoy live code diffing in Visual Studio!